mlzarathustra/meditation/Gamma.md

 * `add` - these values will be added to the values defined, mostly used for transposition.

-The logic can be found at the top of morbleu.gvy.
-It does not perform any validity checking.
+The logic can be found at the top of `engine/Morbleu.groovy`.
+(Note: which is different from `morbleu.gvy`) It does not perform any validity checking.
 You're perfectly free to define values that the engine will ignore.